-FLACS schools will continue to use DreamBox mathematics to provide individualized math support to students.
+FLACS II will continue to use DreamBox mathematics to provide individualized math support to students.
 Emphasis will be placed on small group instruction in mathematics to help meet the needs of individual students.
+Additional materials will be used to support students in mathematics depending on their individual needs.

-FLACS I will continue to provide professional development through coaching and whole staff sessions to support differentiating instruction and scaffolding learning for students not yet at grade level standards.
+FLACS II will continue to provide professional development through coaching and whole staff sessions to support differentiating instruction and scaffolding learning for students not yet at grade level standards.